What happens to our home on divorce?

 For many families the biggest asset they have is their house, and looking ahead everyone will need to live somewhere.

-For many couples their house has been their family home for years, children may have been born there and grown up in it.
-Significant family events may have happened there and it’s full of memories.
+For many couples their house has been their family home for years, children may have been born there and grown up in it, significant family events may have happened there, and it holds many memories.

-The uncertainty of what confronts you as you separate and divorce may feel overwhelming, and it might be nice to think there is a “one size fits all” calculation that will give you certainty about what the future holds including what will happen to the house.
-The thought of moving can feel very difficult and very upsetting.
+The uncertainty of what confronts you as you separate and divorce may feel overwhelming, and it might be nice to think there is a “one-size-fits-all” approach which will give you certainty about what the future holds, including what will happen to the house.
+The thought of moving can feel both difficult and very upsetting.

-The reality is each decision is based on individuals’ circumstances.
-Your house is not looked at in isolation but alongside the rest of your family assets and earnings.
+The reality is that each decision is based on individual circumstances.
+Your house is not looked at in isolation, but alongside the rest of your family assets and earnings.

 One question to consider when you separate is whether you will both stay in the house while you decide the long term plan for its sale or transfer.